0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ````bash
 cat update.log
 ````
-You might want to change the timing the first time, so you do not have to wait 30 minutes to confirm that it works.
+You can change the time of the first update if you don't want to wait a day to confirm that it works.

 If your version is up-to-date, you should see:
 ````